 Many of you are likely familiar with the content website About.com, but did you know it has its own spreadsheets subdomain -- much of which is devoted to Excel?
 There are likely thousands of instruction sets on that site, most of which are illustrated, how-to posts.
 Plus, fresh content is added regularly.

 Each piece of content is categorized according to everything from formulas and formatting, to videos, tools, and templates.
 If you want to stay up-to-date on the latest spreadsheet news and tips, you can sign up for a free newsletter.
-There's just one caveat, which is that the site contains a good amount of ads -- but if you can stand them, the content is worth it.
+There's just one caveat: the site contains a good amount of ads -- but if you can stand them, the content is worth it.

 Most of his tips stem from forums, where people ask questions about Excel -- about formulas, formatting, shortcuts, pivot tables, and so on -- and anyone can answer them.
 Chandoo then uses some of the more helpful forum questions to create articles and tutorials.